bhupeshpr25/memegen/ReadMe.md

   pnpm build
 ```

-- This will create a `dist` folder in the root directory with all the necessary files
+- This will update the `dist` folder in the root directory with the necessary changes